Anas Alam Faizli: Recognition

-Anas is not a celebrity, but is inspirational and is always sharing his thoughts.
-Anas is definitely an iconic influencer in Malaysia.
+Anas is not a celebrity but is considered an influencer in Malaysia.
 In 2013, Astro Awani named Anas as Top Ten social media influencers.
 That same year, The Malaysian Insider named Anas through Teach for the Needs (TFTN) as Malaysia's Inspiring People 2013.

-Since the public given him recognition and his risen to fame, Anas has been giving public talks and forum nationwide on various topics and issues while remaining as a non-political industry professional.
+Anas has been giving public talks and joining forums on various topics as a non-political industry professional.

 In 2020, Marketing in Asia (MIA) named Anas 100 Most Inspirational Linkedin icons in Malaysia you should follow in 2020.

-In 2021, KSI Strategic Institute for Asia Pacific (KSI) awarded Anas with Asia Pacific Outstanding Business Leader Lifetime Achievement Award and Anas led ProtectHealth to win Outstanding COVID-19 Vaccination Delivery of the Year by GlobalHealth Asia Pacific Awards 2021.
+In 2021, KSI Strategic Institute for Asia Pacific (KSI) awarded Anas with Asia Pacific Outstanding Business Leader Lifetime Achievement Award and ProtectHealth an Outstanding COVID-19 Vaccination Delivery of the Year by GlobalHealth Asia Pacific Awards 2021.